 Being a parent of a teenager is hard work.
 It’s the first time that parents are seeing their children as individuals; watching them make adult decisions that can only be handled to the best of a teenager’s ability.
-As difficult as these stages can be, most parents assume that they will manage the teenager years like any other stage, as it too won’t last forever.
-Unfortunately, some parents are faced with much more than the traditional teenage rebellion, and instead are confronted with the very real issue of teenage addiction.
+As difficult as these stages can be, most parents assume that they will manage the teenage years like any other stage, as it too won’t last forever.
+Unfortunately, some parents are faced with much more than the traditional teenage rebellion, and instead, are confronted with the very real issue of teenage addiction.

 At The River Source, we have worked with numerous teens and young adults, and we understand how difficult it is for families to accept that there may be a problem.
 Addiction is not what any parent foresees in their child’s future, which is why many behaviors go undetected for months.
 Parents are often left feeling defeated when they learn of where their teen had been hiding their drugs: under the roof of their own home.

 The question of whether or not a parent should snoop through their child’s things is always up for debate, and for many families, it’s a personal decision.
 However, we believe that if you suspect your child is having a problem, it is your right as a parent to look through their belongings and ensure their safety.
 By not checking into things, you could be ignoring a bigger problem.

 If you suspect that your teenager may be struggling with addiction, you may not know where to look for evidence.
 Most parents go for the obvious places, such as cell phone texts, garbage cans, closets, and backpacks.
 Yet there are many other places that your teen could be hiding drugs, and these places are some of the last spots you would think to look.

 Below are the most common places where teens hide drugs from their parents.

 Lip Gloss or Lipstick Tubes: These small tubes can hold a minimal amount of cocaine, ecstasy pills or LSD.
 Even hairbrush handles can hold small amounts of these substances.